DeepanshuSarawagi/Kubernetes/04-Application-Lifecycle-Management/README.md

 [ENTRYPOINT] is the command to which you can append arguments in the docker run command.

 If we specify both [CMD] and [ENTRYPOINT] then CMD instruction would be appended with ENTRYPOINT instruction.

+When it comes to pod definition, if we want to specify any argument which docker run commands expects, it can go into the args of the spec section in [pod-definition.yaml](pod-args.yaml).